Senior Associate Dean for Medical Student Education

 Dorcas D. Beatty

-Dorcas Beatty is the administrative coordinator for the Center for Excellence in Medical Education (CEME) in the Office of Medical Education with responsibility for planning, marketing activities and coordinating the annual application process for the Abraham Flexner Master Educator Awards Program.
-Dorcas also provides support for the Curriculum Committee and its subcommittees.
+Dorcas serves as an administrative coordinator in the Office of Medical Education providing administrative support for the Senior Associate Dean for Medical Student Education, the Curriculum Committee and its subcommittees.
+She also coordinates the annual application process for the Abraham Flexner Master Educator Awards Program and other activities for the Center for Excellence in Medical Education (CEME).
 Prior work experience at UK includes serving as an admissions officer in the Graduate School, application processing coordinator for the College of Medicine Admissions Office, and administrative assistant to the chair of Anatomy and Neurobiology.
 Dorcas is a member of Alpha Kappa Alpha Sorority, Inc.

 Standardized Patient Program